-Doug Eadie is president and CEO of Doug Eadie & Company, Inc., and the author of 21 books and more than 100 articles on board and chief executive leadership.
+Doug Eadie is president and CEO of Doug Eadie & Company.

 When Virginia Jacko lost her sight, it was just the beginning of a new stage in her extraordinary journey.
 She shares key lessons she's learned about leadership in a career that's taken her from a position as a financial executive at Purdue University to her current role as CEO of the Miami Lighthouse for the Blind.